Houses: Recycling (Blue) Cart

 - Detergent boxes

-- Egg cartons (paper only; no polystyrene foam; if the eggs have broken put soiled cartons in Green Cart)
+- Paper egg cartons (no polystyrene foam; if the eggs have broken put soiled paper cartons in green organics cart)

 - Envelopes with metal clasps (okay to leave the metal in)